Nukesor/pueue/README.md

 - Pause/Resume resume tasks, when you need some processing power right NOW!
 - Manipulation of the scheduled task order
 - Running multiple tasks at once (You can decide how many concurrent tasks you want to run)
-- Group.
-Each group acts as their own queue.
+- Grouping tasks.
+Each group acts as their own queue and can have several tasks running in parallel.
 - Works on Linux and MacOS and partially on Windows.

 **Disclaimer:** Windows support isn't fully there yet.
 This means: